 The Department of Motor Vehicles (DMV) is responsible for issuing your driver's license.
+The process can be slow and unwieldy-DMV employees are stereotypically known to be difficult and require entirely accurate preparation.
 The DMV will require you to provide several documents that verify your status and identification:

-- Valid Foreign Driver's license (in English, or with English translation from your embassy) - Passport and Visa - I-94 Form - Two proofs of residency - Foreign Identification Number (FIN) from ISMO - Non-Eligibility Letter from ISMO (only for A-2 visa holders)
+- Valid Foreign Driver's license (in English, or with English translation from your embassy)

+- Passport and Visa

+- I-94 Form

+- Two proofs of residency

+- Foreign Identification Number (FIN) from ISMO

 Driver's licenses are issued by the state, and your license must be issued by the state you live in.
 Each state has slightly different regulations and documents required for a license.
-Please see below for driver's license information from Washington DC, Virginia, and Maryland.
+Please see below for driver's license information from Virginia.